daily-co/testrtc-client/README.md

 # Daily TestRTC client

-This repository contains everything you need to test [Daily](https://daily.co) calls in various configurations in TestRTC.
-This consists of a simple Daily client that is able to create rooms and join calls in various configurations and a set [TestRTC](https://testrtc.com) scripts set up to test Daily performance by using this client.
+This repository contains everything you need to test [Daily](https://daily.co) WebRTC calls in various configurations in [TestRTC](https://testrtc.com).
+This consists of a simple Daily client that is able to create rooms and join calls in various configurations and a set of TestRTC scripts set up to test Daily performance by using this client.

 It is intended to facilitate quick deployment to [Netlify](https://netlify.com) to get up and running.